hackclub/apac_certificate_generator/README.md

 ## Verification

-A big part of the work is to make sure that the documents that we issue can be verified in the future.
+A big part of us is to make sure that the documents that we issue can be verified in the future.

 So, we are using basic cryptography, to verify our document.
+So, any type of modification done to these documents will be detectable from our side.

 You simply have to put your pdf file in [#certificate_check channel](https://hackclub.slack.com/archives/C029YASFA5T/p1628001365003900), and our bot will tell you whether it is a legit copy or not.